Rytchet/comp124/README.md

 	_asm {
 		// Reading user input
-		lea eax, num	// Save the adress of num in eax push eax	// Push eax on the stack lea eax, fmt	// Save the adress of the format string in eax push eax	// Push eax on the stack call scanf	// Call scanf, a C function add esp, 8      // Reset the ESP (Stack Pointer)
+		lea eax, num	// Save the address of num in eax push eax	// Push eax on the stack lea eax, fmt	// Save the address of the format string in eax push eax	// Push eax on the stack call scanf	// Call scanf, a C function add esp, 8      // Reset the ESP (Stack Pointer)
-		// We need to add 8 to ESP, because both adresses we put on the stack take
+		// We need to add 8 to ESP, because both addresses we put on the stack take
 		// up 4 bytes.
 Now the stack is empty, and we have the user input stored in num

 		// Adding 5 to num